Ask anyone, just about anyone, and they will tell you how important exercise is for our health.

-Our mothers have been telling us our whole lives that we should go outside and play.
+Our mothers have been telling us our entire lives that we should go outside and play.
 Our physicians are telling us that moving our bodies every day will make us feel well and keep most diseases at bay.

-Why Won’t You Exercise?
+Why You Will Not Exercise?

-Despite the fact that we are well-aware of how important regular physical activity is for both our physical and mental health, we, and millions like us, still do not do it.
+Even though we are well-aware of how important regular physical activity is for both our physical and mental health, we, and millions like us, still do not do it.
 We regularly turn our noses up at the advice of our mothers and doctors.

-And, perhaps the best excuse we have in our arsenal is a counter-question: Then why do those who regularly exercise get diseases?
+And perhaps the best excuse we have in our arsenal is a counter-question: Then why do those who regularly exercise get diseases?

 The real reason we do not exercise regularly is that we find it immediately uncomfortable.
 Exercising pushes us out of our zones of comfort — out of our temperature regulated, air-purified, perfect indoors.

-In fact, we have made our living conditions so comfortable that we have a hard time moving out of there.
+We have made our living conditions so comfortable that we have a hard time moving out of there.

 But to begin with, we truly knew all along what we could have done differently.
 And yet we chose not to.